VishnuGShephertz/AppHypeSDK/README.md

 		AppHype.showAd(activity,AdCode.Video);

 ```
-__10 Close Ad__  If you want to close this by using Api you can use following code.
+__10 CloseAd__  If you want to close this by using Api you can use following code.

 ```